 Be Able to Identify the Fish/Seafood

-In many incidents certain fish may be mistaken as another type of fish.
-There are instances when consumers present a fish as one thing; hence, naming the fish as a more expensive kind that is popularly in demand (mislabeled).
-Risks could occur: improper diet predictions or allergic reactions.
-Use a fish identifying reference (i.e. a fish glossary, encyclopedia, etc.).
+In many instances, certain fish are mistaken as another type of fish.
+In fact, these selective instances occur when consumers present a fish as one thing; hence, naming the fish as a more expensive kind that is popularly in demand (mislabeled); and risks could occur, as a result (e.g. improper diet predictions or allergic reactions).
+To that effect, use a fish identifying reference (i.e. a fish glossary, encyclopedia, etc.).

 Be aware of labels on packaged foods before adding to recipes—as an ingredient.

 Imitation products are common in most grocery store outlets.
 Surprisingly, imitation foods come as dairy products, simulated meats, and also as seafood parts (e.g. not so real crab meat).
 In relation to creating a great seafood dish, sometimes chefs should pay attention to what the product is, compared to what type of taste and texture is desired for their specific entrée.
 Also, the demand in nutrients could be a factor, as well (i.e. more protein and less sodium).
 Some diets may mandate type the nutrients that only simulated foods can offer (visa-versa).

 SEAFOOD POINTER: A GREAT START TO A SOUND RECIPE